GingerbreadDev/imgur-mirror-bot/README.markdown

 **Q.** - Your "Upload Page" and "Direct Link" links both point to the same thing.

 **A.** - If you have RES (Reddit Enhancement Suite) enabled with the inline image viewer, it will intelligently transform imgur.com page links to direct image links.
+*Update: worked around this issue by appending upload page links with a hash portion*

 -----